Who is a first-time home buyer?

 Institutional lender programs

 Banks and other private lenders offer mortgage programs specifically for first-time buyers with relaxed requirements and reduced costs.
-For example, Citi’s HomeRun® Mortgage offers a low down payment option that helps support buyers from a wide range of financial situations as they take their first steps up the property ladder.
+For example, Citi's HomeRun® Mortgage offers a low-down payment option that helps support buyers from a wide range of financial situations as they take their first steps into buying property.
 However, such programs may be available only in select markets or have other limitations, such as income or purchase price caps, so be sure to read the fine print.

 Government-backed programs

-Many states and localities offer programs such as down payment assistance, competitive mortgage rates and tax credits tailored to make homeownership more accessible.
-Sometimes, you can even combine these offerings with federal programs to maximize your benefits.
+Many states and localities offer their own programs, separate from the federal government.
+These programs can include down payment assistance, competitive mortgage rates and tax credits tailored to make homeownership more accessible.
+You can even combine them with federal programs to maximize your benefits.

 What loans are available for first-time home buyers?

-Now that you’ve got the big picture, let’s dig deeper into the popular loans, programs and grants.
+Now that you’ve got the big picture, let’s dig deeper into the popular loans, programs and grants that you might qualify for.

 FHA Loans

-FHA loans let you put down as little as 3.5% if your credit score is at least 580.
-Plus, they come with a unique perk: your mortgage is assumable.
-That means if you put your home back on the market, a buyer can take over your loan with the same interest rate, making it a great selling point.
-But keep in mind, FHA loans come with mandatory mortgage insurance premiums (MIP) that may weigh down your monthly payment.
-Lenders, like Citi, have stricter requirements for the minimum credit score.
-In addition, there are restrictions and requirements for a buyer to assume an FHA mortgage.
+FHA loans are offered by the Federal Housing Administration.
+They let you put down as little as 3.5% if you have fair credit.
+Plus, they come with a unique perk: Your mortgage may be assumable.
+That means if you put your home back on the market, a buyer can take over your loan with the same interest rate.

 VA Loans